 Causes of inverted-U shape

-• Structural changes: In the earlier stages, development is most likely to be concentrated in the industrial sector as the economy moves from a traditional to a modern industrial economy.
+- Structural changes: In the earlier stages, development is most likely to be concentrated in the industrial sector as the economy moves from a traditional to a modern industrial economy.
 The industrial sector is generally characterised by higher productivity and wages, but lower employment opportunities.
-This leads to an increase in income inequality in the earlier stages and the Gini coefficient increases.
+This leads to a further increase in income inequality in the earlier stages and the Gini coefficient increases.
 To learn more about structural changes and related theories, go here.

 Criticism

-• The empirical evidence in support of the Inverted-U hypothesis is mixed.
-It has been observed that income inequalities rise in developed countries such as USA and Japan.
-The Kuznets Inverted-U fails to explain this phenomenon.
+- Firstly, the empirical evidence in support of the Inverted-U hypothesis is mixed.
+It has been observed that income inequalities rise in developed countries such as the USA and Japan.
+Hence, the Kuznets Inverted-U fails to explain this phenomenon.

 adaptation to the Environmental Kuznets curve